samskivert/compose/README.md

 annoying to work with (for reasons detailed on the PC0 page).
 So I took off and nuked everything from orbit again.

+I briefly detoured into an editor/compiler combo written in [Reason], but abandoned before even making a single commit due to limitations of the tooling and a distaste for the incoherent mishmash of the Ocaml standard library with more web-focused APIs like Reason React.

-Presently, I am working on an editor/compiler combo written in [Reason]: [RCE0](rce0).
+Presently, I am working on an editor/compiler combo written in [TypeScript]: [TSCE0](tsce0).
 The goals here are the same as for PC0: start making progress on the major editor challenges and build the compiler slowly along the way.
 Hopefully Reason and I will get along better than I did with PureScript.

 ## Contact